sso66/eagletonlabs-starter-webpack-react-js/README.md

   - Separating production and development builds as well as creating a **npm deploy** script

-- Implementing Intro To React
+- Implementing Intro to React with Webpack

 ***
 ## Tic-Tac-Toe Game - React Project